 - Blank Sections: We provide blank sections for you to fill in as you see fit.
 If there are any type of instructions or information we have not accounted for in the above sections, this is where you would add those in.

-- Discovery Meeting: Understand your option and select the estate planning solution that is right for you.
+Discovery and Strategic Planning Session: Understand your option and select the estate planning solution that is right for you.

 We will be here for you as a trusted family attorney and counselor.